wp-plugins/hotspots/readme.txt

 == Screenshots ==

 1. Heat map of mouse clicks on a Wordpress website.
-This is an example of 200 random mouse clicks.
-As you can see from a usability perspective, the navigation menu bar and top search input are highly used but the second search input is rarely used.
+This is an example of 200 saved mouse clicks.
+As you can see, the navigation menu bar and top search input are highly used but the second search input is rarely used.

 2. HotSpots plugin settings page

 == Changelog ==

-= 1.0 =
+= 1.2 =
-* Initial release
+* Made the hot spots display for each page on website
+* Fixed bug related to heat colour of hot spots
+* Fixed admin styles
+* Added updated and error messages on admin actions.
+* Added AJAX to admin actions

 = 1.1 =
 * Canvas caters for scrolling
 * Fixed refresh database bug

+= 1.0 =
+* Initial release